ibalampanis/ai-ethics/guide.md

 AI developers should focus on continuous learning and improvement.
 AI technologies are based on data collection and data processing.
 Hence, is very essential to systematically seek feedback from diverse stakeholders, collect divergent data and check the validity and integrity of the data in order to achieve improvement of systems.
 Practices and processes should be continuously adapted in response to ethical challenges and emerging risks and changes of the market environment.

 ### Sustainability
 The long-term effects on society and the environment should be considered when developing AI.
+Reports suggest that global emissions from cloud computing surpass those of commercial airlines, and projections indicate that by 2027, the AI industry's energy consumption could rival that of a country the size of the Netherlands.
 It is imperative for developers to make sustainable usage of AI systems while minimizing their environmental impact.

+Not only should we focus on the sustainable usage of AI systems and tools on its own, but we should also focus on how AI can help with battling issues like that.
+The capacity for AI to analyse intricate databases is giving us a better understanding of our environmental impact, thus allowing us to make more informed decisions.
+Through AI-powered monitoring and analysis, organizations can optimize resource utilization, such as energy, water, and materials, minimizing waste and pinpointing high carbon-emitting products and services.
+AI technologies also play crucial roles in sustainable building design, precision agriculture, air pollution mitigation, and curbing climate-warming vapour trails.

 <p align="center">
   <img width="200" src="media/AI/sustainability_AI.jpg" alt="">